kmamal/node-sdl/README.md

 You could also have found your way to the "Building from source" section because you are trying to contribute to this package.
 There are some npm scripts in `package.json` that could be of use to you:
 * `npm run clean` deletes all folders that are created during the build, as well as `node_modules`.
 * `npm run download-release` downloads the prebuilt binaries.
 This is the first thing the install script tries to do.
-* `npm run download-sdl` downloads the SDL2 headers and libraries from `@kmamal/build-sdl` so you can compile against them in later steps.
+* `npm run download-sdl` downloads the SDL headers and libraries from `@kmamal/build-sdl` so you can compile against them in later steps.
 This is the second step in the install script, after `download-release` has failed.
 * `npm run build` prepares the environment variables and calls `node-gyp` to build the package.
 * `NODE_SDL_FROM_SOURCE=1 npm install` runs the install script normally, but skips the inital attempt to download the binaries, and goes straight to building from source.

-The SDL2 headers and libs get downloaded to `sdl/`, the build happens in `build/`, and the final binaries get collected into `dist/`.
+The SDL headers and libs get downloaded to `sdl/`, the build happens in `build/`, and the final binaries get collected into `dist/`.

 The way I normally work is I run `npm run clean` to start fresh, then run `NODE_SDL_FROM_SOURCE=1 npm i` once to prepare everything, then as I make changes I run `npm run build` ro re-build the package.